sukun1045/my-website/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
-I am a third-year Ph.D. student of Electrical & Computer Engineering at the University of Washington NeuroAI Lab advised by Prof. [Eli Shlizerman](http://faculty.washington.edu/shlizee/).
-My research interests are deep learning, computer vision, audio/music application, and robotics.
+I am a fourth-year Ph.D. student of Electrical & Computer Engineering at the University of Washington NeuroAI Lab advised by Prof. [Eli Shlizerman](http://faculty.washington.edu/shlizee/).
+My research interests are at the intersection of deep learning, computer vision and audio/music signal processing.
 I received M.S. in ECE at UW in 2019.
 Prior to that, I received a B.S. in Electrical Engineering and Computer System Engineering at Rensselaer Polytechnic Institute (RPI).
 During my undergrad, I did research with Prof. [Wencen Wu](https://sites.google.com/a/sjsu.edu/wencen-wu/home) on control and robotics.